Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Experiments

 \section{Experiments}

 \paragraph{Datasets} We simulate the evolution of a cancer cell through time by generating an extensive set of synthetic geodesics between two cancer cells extracted from real microscopy images \cite{Miolane2022ARiemannian}.
-We generate geodesics with all combinations of the following parameters: true $a \in \{0.2, 0.5, 0.7, 0.9, 1.0\}$ ($a$ used to generate synthetic geodesic trajectory i.e., the metric space where the trajectory follows a geodesic), number of time points $T$ (number of cells on the geodesic): $T \in \{20, 50, 100, 200\}$, number of sampling points $n_s$ along each cell outline $n_s \in \{30, 50, 100\}$, and standard deviation of a centered Gaussian noise $\sigma \in \{0.0, 0.001, 0.01\}$ added on the 2D coordinates of the sampling points.
+We generate geodesics with all combinations of the following parameters: $a_{true} \in \{0.2, 0.5, 0.7, 0.9, 1.0\}$ ($a$ used to generate synthetic geodesic trajectory i.e., the metric space where the trajectory follows a geodesic), number of time points $T$ (number of cells on the geodesic): $T \in \{20, 50, 100, 200\}$, number of sampling points $n_s$ along each cell outline $n_s \in \{30, 50, 100\}$, and standard deviation of a centered Gaussian noise $\sigma \in \{0.0, 0.001, 0.01\}$ added on the 2D coordinates of the sampling points.
 Our synthetic experiments are directly relevant to biological researchers as they help inform the characteristics of their experimental cell shape dataset.
-The number of time points $T$ corresponds to a choice of length of biological experiment video recording; the number of sampling points $n_s$ is a biologist's choice upon extracting a cell outline from a microscopy image, and the noise level $\sigma$ represents the uncertainty during the cell outline extraction process from images.
+The number of time points $T$ corresponds to a choice of length of biological experiment video recording; the number of sampling points $n_s$ is a biologist's choice upon extracting a discrete cell outline from a microscopy image, and the noise level $\sigma$ represents the uncertainty during the cell outline extraction process from images.

 \paragraph{Results} Our experimental results demonstrate that (i) our algorithm successfully converges $a*$ to $a_{true}$ and $R^2_{test}$ to $1$ and (ii) our method outperforms the SRV metric at every $a_{true}$ excluding $a_{true}=SRV$ when the noise level is $<0.005$, the cells are sampled between $30-50$ times, and there are $100-200$ cells in the trajectory.
-Our code will be made publicly available upon publication.
-Our results show that our method is capable of (i) correctly learning the biologically meaningful parameter $a$, which represents cell shape elasticity, as well as (ii) providing better predictions of future curve shapes.
+Our results show that our method (i) correctly learns the metric $a_{true}$ that was used to generate the synthetic cell trajectory and (ii) provides better predictions of future cell shapes.
+Learning $a$ is biologically relevant because $a$ quantifies how much a cell bends and stretches over a given amount of time.